hypernormalisation/coinblockpro/README.md

 The primary purpose of this toy server is to facilitate the development of algorithms to keep real-time information on an exchange's markets.

-As such, the information simulated is simplified to just the last price of a market token.
+As such, the information simulated is reduced to a single price per market, initialised randomly between 0 and 10000.
+A single market is chosen randomly and fluctuated at a random time interval of the order of half a second.

-The market prices are initialised randomly from a uniform distribution between 0 and 10000.

-At a random time interval described by a Gaussian (mu=3 seconds, sigma=2 seconds) a random market is chosen and adjusted by another Gaussian distribution centered on its previous point with a 5% width.

-This crude simulation is sufficient to provide a set of evolving prices that must be kept track of through the REST and websocket APIs.

 ## Connecting to the server